GORUCK GR2 (40L) Review

 Outside of the bag

 The “bomb proof” laptop and water bladder compartment is perfect for storing both.
 We like that it’s close to your back, and inaccessible when the bag is on keeping your goods safe.
-One point of caution is that it can cause damage to a laptop if you’re rough with the bag.
 After about 6 months of testing with the MacBook pro, some pressure marks began to develop on the screen.
-We’ve installed a kydex sheet to make the pocket a little more sturdy and it’s done wonders.
+At first, we thought there was an issue with the bag smashing the MacBook Pro, but it turns out that it’s an issue with the MacBooks anti-reflective coating degrading prematurely.
+It’s called Staingate.
+Either way, installing a kydex sheet makes the pocket a little more sturdy and it adds more structure to the bag and laptop compartment (available here).

 The straps on the bag are super padded – proving to be a good mix of comfort and durability.
 The straps are attached to the bag in a couple areas making a strong connection that’s unlikely to break.
 Lined with MOLLE, the straps are extendible with anything you’d like to add—whether it’s a sternum strap or a small chest pocket to hold your phone, or something else—this part of the bag is extendible too.